9-12-312. Alimony--Child support--Bond--Method of payment

 (4) A person paying alimony is entitled to petition the court for a review, modification, or both of the court’s alimony order at any time based upon a significant and material change of circumstances.

 (c)(1) When the order provides for payment of money for the support and care of any children, the court, in its discretion, may require the person ordered to make the payments to furnish and file with the clerk of the court a bond or post security or give some other guarantee such as life insurance in an amount and with such sureties as the court shall direct.

 (2) The bond, security, or guarantee is to be conditioned on compliance with that part of the order of the court concerning the support and care of the children.

 (3) If action is taken due to a delinquency under the order, proper advance notice to the noncustodial parent shall be given.

 (d)(1) All orders requiring payments of money for the support and care of any children shall direct the payments to be made through the registry of the court unless the court in its discretion determines that it would be in the best interest of the parties to direct otherwise.

-(2) However, in all cases brought under Title IV-D of the Social Security Act, [FN1] the court shall order that all payments be made through the Arkansas child support clearinghouse in accordance with § 9-14-801 et seq.
+(2) However, in all cases brought under Title IV-D of the Social Security Act1 or in which the income of the noncustodial parent is subject to withholding, the court shall order that all payments be made through the Arkansas child support clearinghouse in accordance with § 9-14-801 et seq.

 (e)(1)(A) Except as set forth in subdivision (e)(5) of this section, all orders directing payments through the registry of the court or through the Arkansas child support clearinghouse shall set forth a fee to be paid by the noncustodial parent or obligated spouse in the amount of thirty-six dollars ($36.00) per year.